W Idioms

 watch out for (someone or something)

-- watch over and care for someone, watch for the arrival or approach of someone
+- to watch over and care for someone, to watch for the arrival or approach of someone

-Please watch out for my friend when you go downtown.
+Please watch out for my friend at the airport.

 watch over (someone or something)

-I watched over the class while the teacher went to a meeting.
+I watched over the class while the teacher was at a meeting.

 watch (someone or something) like a hawk